supabase/supabase/web/docs/about.md

 ## How it works

-At its core, Supabase is an elixir server that allows you to listen to PostgreSQL inserts/updates/deletes over websockets.
+At its core, Supabase is an Elixir server that allows you to listen to PostgreSQL inserts, updates, and deletes using websockets.
+Supabase list to PostgreSQL's built-in replication functionality, converts the replication byte stream into JSON, then broadcasts the JSON over websockets.

-Realtime listens to PostgreSQL's built-in replication functionality and converts the byte stream into JSON.
-It then broadcasts the JSON over websockets.
 It is built with Phoenix, an Elixir framework that's incredibly scalable.

 For all Restful functionality, we introspect your database to provide an out-of-the-box, fully functional API.